Chinese Red Army

-The Chinese Workers' and Peasants' Red Army or Chinese Workers' and Peasants' Revolutionary Army, commonly known as the Chinese Red Army or simply the Red Army, was the armed forces of the Chinese Communist Party from 1928 to 1937.
-It was formed when Communist elements of the National Revolutionary Army splintered and mutinied in the Nanchang Uprising.
-The Red Army was reincorporated into the National Revolutionary Army as part of the Second United Front with the Kuomintang to fight against the Japanese during the Second Sino-Japanese War of 1937–1945.
-In the later stages of the Chinese Civil War they splintered off once again and renamed the People's Liberation Army.
+The Chinese Red Army, formally the Chinese Workers' and Peasants' Red Army (中國工農紅軍) or just the Red Army (紅軍), was the military wing of the Chinese Communist Party (CCP) from 1928 to 1937.
+It was formed when Communist elements of the National Revolutionary Army (NRA) splintered and mutinied in the Nanchang Uprising.
+The Red Army was reincorporated into the NRA as part of the Second United Front with the Kuomintang to fight against the Japan during the Second Sino-Japanese War of 1937–1945.
+In the later stages of the Chinese Civil War the Red Army splintered off once again and was renamed the People's Liberation Army.

 History

 Formation (late 1920s)

-In the summer of 1926, the CCP took over the two divisions of the Chinese Nationalist Party forces and led a military mutiny.
+In the summer of 1927, the CCP took over the two divisions of the Chinese Nationalist Party forces and led a military mutiny.
 Nationalist forces General He Long commanded the 20th Corps to join them.
 They had a total of 20,000 soldiers and planned to occupy Guangzhou.
 However, they were defeated before they reached Guangzhou with only a few thousand men surviving the battle.
-Zhu De led a column of survivors to Hunan Province to fight in the Autumn Harvest Uprising where they were defeated again.
-After the failed uprisings, Mao Zedong took over command of the 1,000 survivors and established a revolutionary base area in the Jinggang Mountains.
+Zhu De led a column of survivors to Hunan to fight in the Autumn Harvest Uprising where they were defeated again.
+After the revolt, Mao Zedong organized the rebels into a guerilla army, establishing a revolutionary base area in the Jinggang Mountains.
 The two armies joined forces in the following year.
 In the winter of 1927, the CCP planned to conquer Guangzhou; however, the uprising failed and thousands of insurgents were killed by the Nationalist forces of General Li Jishen.

 Between 1928 and 1929, the CCP launched multiple uprisings.
-Although most of them failed, several small-scale units were created, such as Mao Zedong and Zhu De's Fourth Army, which totaled about 6,000 men in the summer of 1928 and fought in Jiangxi Province.
+Mao Zedong and Zhu De led the organization and training of the Communist military, including the Fourth Army, which totaled about 6,000 men in the summer of 1928 and fought in Jiangxi.
 Also in the summer of 1928, Peng Dehuai, the Nationalist forces Regimental Commander, led a military mutiny.
-A Nanchang Uprising survivor, He Long, also created an army in his hometown, with former government soldiers as the main fighting force.
+A Nanchang uprising survivor, He Long, also created an army in his hometown, with former government soldiers as the main fighting force.

+In the late 1920s, the Communist forces lacked resources and relied on guerilla tactics such as hit-and-run operations to compensate for their material limitations.

+In late 1929, the Fourth Army organized the Gucheng Uprising and the establishment of Soviet administrations, peasant organizations, and militias.